dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 my-slow-container-storage   Bound     pvc-c045c082-a13d-11e7-b0a5-025fcde0880f   7Gi        RWX           glusterfs-storage-slow   6s
 ~~~~

-&#8680; If you check again the GlusterFS pod on on `node-6.lab` comprising the second cluster...
+&#8680; If you check again the GlusterFS pod on on `node-6.lab` running as part of the second cluster...

     oc rsh $POD_NUMBER_SIX gluster vol list